 No, at this point, God wants us to pull out the heavy duty weapons.
-“You mean, don’t get mad, get even?”
-Or how about, “Now can I tell him everything he did to hurt me?”
+Does that mean, “Don’t get mad, get even?” or “Now can I tell him everything he did to hurt me?”

 Our weapons are found in verses 20-21:

 If he is thirsty, give him a drink;